Anon-Planet/thgtoa/guide.md

 **Lastly, use it at your own risk.
 Anything in here is not legal advice and you should verify compliance with your local law before use (IANAL**[^24]**).
 "Trust but verify"**[^25] **all the information yourself (or even better, "Never Trust, always verify"**[^391]**).
 We strongly encourage you to inform yourself and do not hesitate to check any information in this guide with outside sources in case of doubt.
 Please do report any mistake you spot to us as we welcome criticism.
 Even harsh but sound criticism is welcome and will result in having the necessary corrections made as quickly as possible.**

-# Understanding some basics of how some information can lead back to you and how to mitigate some:
+# Understanding some basics of how some information can lead back to you:

 There are many ways you can be tracked besides browser cookies and ads, your e-mail, and your phone number.
 And if you think only the Mossad or the NSA/FSB can find you, you would be wrong.